 Current Research Projects

 Ancestral Food Study - We are gathering information on the potential for changes in foods from modern foods, to their ancestral equivalents, and the effect of such change on health, especially with metabolic disorders, metabolic deficiencies, and mitochondrial damage or disorders.
 This includes such changes as white flour to whole wheat, whole wheat to spelt, chicken eggs to quail or duck eggs, commercial pork to home raised pork, corn fed to grass fed meats, etc. GLUTEN ISSUES ARE NOT RELEVANT TO THIS STUDY (Gluten was part of the ancestral diet).
-Those wishing to participate may submit anecdotal information via our Contact form on this website.
+Those wishing to participate may submit anecdotal information via our Contact information on this website.

 Clean Ag Research - We are conducting research regarding animal diets, and elimination of chlorine in animal diets.
 This involves a range of experiments involving fodder feeding, forage feeding, elimination of commercially blended feeds, filtering of livestock water (when municipal or other treated water is used), and feeding of animals on scraps and home surplus (practicality and sustainability issues based on household size).
 Those wishing to participate may indicate their specific area of interest, and Contact us for instructions.

 Wild Mushrooms and Health Study - Can regular consumption of a variety of wild mushrooms result in positive health benefits?
 To participate in this study, you must be comfortable accessing wild mushrooms (either by forage, or by purchase, and they are costly to purchase), and in consuming a variety of them about twice per week.
 Individuals interested in participating may Contact us for instructions.